Wikia/app/extensions/wikia/GlobalWatchlist/README.md

 	|     88 |    23910443 |       26337 |             0 | GleeTestPage   |    2540196 | 20150202184358 | 20150202184358    | User A
 	+--------+-------------+-------------+---------------+----------------+------------+----------------+-------------------+

-The Weekly Digest itself is sent out on Sunday night via a cronjob.
+The Weekly Digest itself is sent out weekly via a cronjob.
 The job queries the `global_watchlist` table for all users, then the digest is prepared and sent out to each one.
 Once we send the weekly digest to a user all their rows in the `global_watchlist` table are deleted, and the corresponding rows in the local watchlist tables have their `wl_notificationtimestamp` fields set to null (which means the user will be notified about the next change going forward).